-2.2.1 Protein content
+2.4.1 Protein content of hempseed

-Table 2.1 provides a comparison of the total protein content of hempseed with egg, soy flour, and other nuts and seeds.
-Although hempseed (whole and meal) has a higher amount of protein than egg, the traditional animal reference protein, whole hempseed is comparable to other seed and nut protein sources.
-Both forms of hempseed are second only to soy flour, and higher than whole soy bean.
+Whole hempseed contains approximately 20-25% protein (Leizer et al. 2000).
+The main proteins in hempseed, albumin and edestin, are both rich in the essential amino acids (Wang et al. 2008).
+Table 1 provides a comparison of the total protein content of hempseed with egg, soy flour, and other nuts and seeds.
+Although hempseed (whole, hulled and meal) has a higher amount of protein than egg, the traditional animal reference protein, whole hempseed is comparable to other seed and nut protein sources.
+The protein content of hulled hempseed and hempseed meal is similar to that in an equivalent quantity of cooked beef that has been trimmed of fat (about 30-32 g/100 g).
+The protein content of hempseed is second only to soy flour, and higher than whole soy bean.